 How To Sterilise Bottles Whilst Travelling Abroad | 5 Tips to Help

 I’ve had several people ask me how I’ve managed to sterilise bottles on a 24-hour flight with a baby.
 Here are some useful tips on sterilising bottles when travelling (I’ve both breastfed and bottle fed with formula, so for breastfeeding tips on a plane, you may find this post useful.)

-- For sterilised baby bottles for travelling consider bringing with you some disposable sterilising bags.
+- For sterilised baby bottles for travelling consider bringing some disposable sterilising bags.
 They come complete with a sterilising tablet so you just need to add water.
 These are ready for use within 15 minutes.
 The bags are also suitable for use with water abroad and last for 24 hours.
 They can get a little heavy so either put them in a safe place on the plane or use at your destination.

 - If your flight is fairly short, bring plenty of bottles (allow for delays) which have been pre-sterilised.
 I opted this for a 12-hour flight with my then 11 week old.
 I put each bottle into a zip lock bag with and labelled each one with the time her feed was due.
 (If you are travelling over 12 hours, then bringing this many bottles may not be possible so you will need to look at another option for sterilising bottles on a long haul flight.)

 - Another option is to consider using bottle liners, which cut down the number of bottles you need to bring.
 These are pre-sterilised and you simply replace for the next feed.
 Several brands liners double up as milk storage bags too but check all bottle liners to see if they fit your bottle type first!

-- A further solution is to bring a travel steriliser.
+- A further solution is to bring a travel steriliser on holiday.
 There are several single bottle travel sterilisers on the market which can work in microwaves or for cold water.
 There are also microwave steam steriliser bags available too.